-In general, the group and solo configurations were appropriate, although it should be noted that 'solo' refers to a single, unaccompanied performer or a single performer with one accompanist.
+In general, the group and solo configurations were appropriate, although it should be stressed that 'solo' refers to a single, unaccompanied performer or a single performer with one accompanist.
+There were a number of performers designated as 'solo' who performed with groups of two or three supporting musicians.

 - v.
-Performance Program Sheet completed and submitted prior to the commencement of examination - vi.
-Industry Statement Form completed and submitted at the commencement of performance vii.
-Program performed in accordance with Industry Statement Form and the Performance Program Sheet
+Performance Program Sheet completed and submitted prior to commencement of examination - vi.
+Industry Statement Form completed and submitted at commencement of performance

 In a number of cases there seemed to be a lack of effort in the preparation of the Industry Statement Form and Performance Program Sheet.
 Sometimes the Industry Statement Form was so generic that it did not clearly reflect the style of performance, target audience or performance aspirations of the student.
 When preparing the documentation, neatness and legibility should also be taken into account.
+It would seem reasonable for all members of the one group to have very similar, even identical, Industry Statements.